scottc2000/Boshi_Project/README.md

     Gravity has not been implemented due to block collisions not being done (backlog) Camera follows mario but screenscrolling is buggy (backlog)

+## Sprint 4
+## Controls:
+    - Same as before

+## Known Bugs:
+    Blocks have collision but do not react when hit (backlog)
+        - Need to add question block item spawning and yellow brick bump animation When player is small, they can clip through the floor in certain areas